19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 “specialist insurer” means —

-(a) an insurer which is registered under section 8 of the Insurance Act and which is permitted by its registration to carry on the business of issuing financial guarantee policies;
+(a) an insurer which is licensed under section 8 of the Insurance Act and which is permitted by its licence to carry on the business of issuing financial guarantee policies;

+[Act 11 of 2013 wef 18/04/2013]

-(b) an insurer which is registered under section 8 of the Insurance Act as a direct insurer to carry on general business and which is permitted by its registration to carry on the business of issuing trade credit and political risk policies only; or
+(b) an insurer which is licensed under section 8 of the Insurance Act as a direct insurer to carry on general business and which is permitted by its licence to carry on the business of issuing trade credit and political risk policies only; or

+[Act 11 of 2013 wef 18/04/2013]

-(c) an insurer registered under section 8 of the Insurance Act as a direct insurer to carry on general business and which is permitted to carry on marine mutual insurance business only;
+(c) an insurer licensed under section 8 of the Insurance Act as a direct insurer to carry on general business and which is permitted to carry on marine mutual insurance business only;

+[Act 11 of 2013 wef 18/04/2013]

 “specified personal line insurance policy” means —